alpacahq/samplealgo01/tutorial.md

 desired portfolio from this function.

 ### Place the orders!
 OK, finally let's execute them.
-In this algorithm code, we separate the logic of calculating necessary orders and actual order submissions so we can easily test the code, but it is possible to mix these logics too.
+In this algorithm, we separate the logic of calculating necessary orders and actual order submissions so we can easily test the code, but it is possible to mix that logic too.

 The main concern you have here is that the buy orders may get rejected if you cash is not enough, so you need to wait for the sell orders to go